 Explore how a global event impacts a small community (sound familiar?) in A Place on Earth by Wendell Berry.

-While the physical library may be closed, the digital version of the Lexington Public Library is open for business!
+Digital options are available from the Lexington Public Library!
 You can browse and borrow from a collection of thousands of e-books and audiobooks through the library’s Libby and Overdrive apps.
 All you need is your library card.

 Listen to Local Music